-It's now fashionable to be a self-proclaimed minimalist; and for as long as I can remember I've fancied myself as one.
-Back in high-school I went to school carrying nothing at all, no bag, no books, no pen, nothing.
+It's now fashionable to call yourself a "minimalist", but is that merely about not having things?
+I remember going to school everyday carrying nothing at all, no bag, no books, no pen, nothing -- I was a slacker.
 If I needed a pen, say for a pop quiz, I had to borrow one quickly.
 In other words, I depended on my classmates to provide the pen.
 Is this really minimalism?
-I'd argue no -- yes, I don't need the material possession of a pen, but I need the conceptual possession that is the dependency on other people to provide the pen.
+Yes, I didn't need the material possession of a pen, but I had to depend on others to provide the pen.

 I think self-sufficiency needs to be taken into account when evaluating minimalism -- even if it's at the cost of having more material possessions.
 For instance, buying a hair clipper and spending a bit of time learning how to cut my own hair is definitely more minimal than relying on a barber that I have to schedule with, pay to, and go to (that can get sick, go on vacation, or move away).